trizen/raku-rosettacode/programming_tasks/I/Integer_comparison.md

 ```

-A three-way comparison such as <tt>&lt;=&gt;</tt> actually returns an `Order` enum which stringifies into 'Decrease', 'Increase' or 'Same'.
+A three-way comparison such as `&lt;=&gt;` actually returns an `Order` enum which stringifies into 'Decrease', 'Increase' or 'Same'.
 So if it's ok to use this particular vocabulary, you could say that this task is actually a built in:

 ```perl
 say prompt("1st int: ") <=> prompt("2nd int: ");